Goodbye, Dragon Inn: Production

 In his prior film, What Time is it There?, Tsai set a scene in the old Fu-Ho theater at the edge of Taipei.
 Reminded of the super-cinemas and the poetic King Hu films of his youth, he shot a scene in the theater and premiered the film there.
 After the premiere, Tsai approached the owner to shoot an entire film there, fearing the soon-to-close theater would be lost forever.
-What was envisioned as a long short soon turned into a feature due to the long takes.
+What was envisioned as a short soon turned into a feature due to the long takes.

 Release

 A 4K restoration was released on DVD and Blu-ray by Second Run on November 23, 2020, and digitally by Metrograph on December 18, 2020.

+In 2025, the film was showcased in the section 'Decisive Moments in Asian Cinema' at the 30th Busan International Film Festival, as part of the special "Asian Cinema 100", being the signature work of the director Tsai Ming-liang.

 Reception

-On review aggregator website Rotten Tomatoes, Goodbye, Dragon Inn has an approval rating of 80% based on 44 reviews, with an average rating of 7.30/10.
+On review aggregator website Rotten Tomatoes, Goodbye, Dragon Inn has an approval rating of 81% based on 44 reviews, with an average rating of 7.30/10.
 The website's critical consensus reads, "Deliberately paced yet absorbing, Goodbye, Dragon Inn offers an affectionate—and refreshingly unique—look at a fading theater that should strike a chord with cineastes."
 A. O. Scott of The New York Times praised the film, writing, "Goodbye, Dragon Inn has a quiet, cumulative magic, whose source is hard to identify.
 Its simple, meticulously composed frames are full of mystery and feeling; it's an action movie that stands perfectly still."
 J. Hoberman of The Village Voice also liked the film: "And because Tsai is the director, Goodbye, Dragon Inn is also a movie of elegant understatement and considerable formal intelligence."

 Tsai considers it one of his best films and chose it as one of his entries of the 10 greatest films of all time in the 2012 Sight & Sound Directors' Poll.
 Directors Monte Hellman and Apichatpong Weerasethakul also voted for it in that poll.
-On November 6, 2020, Weerasethakul tweeted, "THE best film of the last 125 years: Goodbye, Dragon Inn."
+In 2020, Weerasethakul called Goodbye, Dragon Inn "THE best film of the last 125 years".
 The film won several awards, including the FIPRESCI Prize at the 60th Venice International Film Festival and the Best Feature Gold Plaque at the Chicago International Film Festival.

+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 270.